-Meek Mill, Trainor to perform in free NFL pregame concert
+Meek Mill, Meghan Trainor named NFL Inspire Change advocates

 LOS ANGELES (AP) — Meek Mill and Meghan Trainor are helping kick off the new social change partnership between the NFL and Jay-Z before the season-opening game in Chicago next week.

 The NFL and Roc Nation announced Friday that Mill, Trainor and Rapsody will perform in a free pregame concert Sept.
 5 in Chicago’s Grant Park before the Bears face off against the Green Bay Packers.
+The trio has also been named advocates for the Inspire Change initiative meant to support various causes, including criminal justice reform and improving police relations and educational progress.

 A portion of the performance will appear on pre-game programs on NBC and the NFL Network.